microsoft/reactxp/docs/docs/components/image.md

 // Determines how to resize the image if its natural size
 // does not match the size of the container
+// Note: In Web version, 'auto' doesn't scale down image
+//   if width/height smaller than the original image size
 resizeMode: 'stretch' | 'contain' | 'cover' | 'auto' | 'repeat' = 'contain';

 // URL to image